cdli-gh/annodoc/index.md

 ### Parataxis: parataxis

 Morphologically and syntactically unmarked sequence of clausal arguments (or expressions that imply a clausal structure, e.g., transactions).

+Also to be used for copular biclausal constructions (Zolyomi 2017, p.
+144), as found, for example in P248792 and P100065.

 Also used for pisagdubak, notes (usually NU), the sealing, when non-sentential units are to be connected by means of a sentential interpretation: